williamswgb/leddit-lul/README.md

 # leddit-lul
-This is the a clone of reddit for Carousell project.
+This is the reddit clone app for Carousell project.